 BL09800 Research Thesis (Full Time)

+Locations:City Flinders.
+Prerequisites:Please Enquire.
 Description:Completion of a major thesis under the supervision of an experienced member of staff from the School of Law.
+Credit Points: 48 Required Reading:Please enquire Assessment:Research thesis, 100%.